 We have two wheelchairs.
 Please advise us when you wish to leave so we can assist you in your departure, since the exit route along the track is not suitable for wheelchair users (we will guide you down a paved exit route).

 We have put in place enhanced cleaning regimes in line with government guidance.

-Why haven’t you opened sooner / why aren’t you open every day?
+Why arent you open on Saturdays?
 The temporary closure of our gates (due to the pandemic) has meant we have lost a vital income stream that events and public visits generate.
 Remaining closed to visitors was not an easy decision, but this has been a time when the volunteers on our Therapeutic Horticulture programme have needed the service more than ever.
 Over the last few months we have successfully re-started the Therapeutic Horticulture service for our volunteers.
 With careful planning, risk assessments and other preparations including a renovation of the toilets, we are now in a more robust position to welcome visitors to Martineau Gardens.
 For those who are not able to visit us during the week, we ask for your patience – we are gradually increasing our capacity and will update you when we feel the time is right to welcome everyone back.
 Until then we wish you all well.

 How can I become a Friend?